probonopd/decodeir/README.md

 decodeir
 ========

+decodeir is an executable that converts Pronto Hex infrared codes into protocol, device, subdevice, command = OBC information.

-DecodeIR is based on  DecodeIR v2.44 sources from http://www.hifi-remote.com/forums/viewtopic.php?t=14219 with all Java and Windows code removed and converted from a library to a standalone executable
+is based on  DecodeIR v2.44 sources from http://www.hifi-remote.com/forums/viewtopic.php?t=14219 with all Java and Windows code removed and converted from a library to a standalone executable

 Usage:
 ```